 - space for occasional organizational, social, and religious functions of MMF.

 Menno House values its central location in New York City and the opportunities that derive from the city’s cultural diversity and varied social needs and strengths.
-With this cosmopolitan center as its chosen frame of reference, MMF seeks to foster an inclusive community of house residents, MMF congregants, and guests from many backgrounds whose goal is to forge a Christian and Mennonite identity that takes urban life seriously and applies Christ’s message of love and redemption to New York City.
+With this as its chosen frame of reference, MMF seeks to foster a diverse, welcoming and inclusive community of house residents, MMF congregants, and guests from many backgrounds whose goal is to forge a Christian and Mennonite identity that takes urban life seriously and applies Christ’s message of love and redemption to New York City.

 For longer-term residents, Menno House provides an opportunity to live cooperatively with a diverse group of people, linked by various interests in faith, service, and community life.
 Through informal gatherings and shared household duties, longer-term residents learn from one another’s talents, interests, and work experiences.
 Menno House endeavors to be a spiritually grounded and supportive space that nurtures residents at important junctures in their lives during their New York City experience.